20 Cheapest Ways To Heat A Home

 2. Energy-Efficient Space Heater

 Energy-efficient space heaters usually heat a small portion of the house.
 These can help you heat only the rooms that you most often use.
 One major benefit of using space heaters is that you can carry them almost anywhere.
+On the other hand, according to the experts at the National Council on Energy, their efficiency is the biggest advantage of using these heaters.
+Your whole house will be heated in only a few minutes.

 A small personal heater can cost you only $20, which is far less expensive than a conventional full-house heater.
 However, if you want more efficient heating, you can go for a full-room space heater costing as much as $300.